 To address this, inspect your windows and doors regularly, especially at the start of the season.
 If you find gaps in the joints, caulk them as soon as possible.
 For windows, find one with double- or triple-pane glass.
 You can also try to find windows with insulated trims and frames, like vinyl windows.

 Even worse than windows and doors are walls.
-About 35 percent of the heat that bleed from your home comes from the tiny gaps in your walls.
+About 35 percent of the heat that bleeds from your home comes from the tiny gaps in your walls.
 This can happen simply by contact (as in conduction to the colder air outside), so it’s a good idea to insulate your walls.

 Our insulated vinyl siding products can do the job.
 They have an insulating foam filler inside them, preventing heat from being conducted to the outside.
 As a result, you keep heat in and your heater doesn’t have to work too hard just to keep the winter bite at bay.